gastonjed/AI4Devs-tdd-2510_Sr/backend/tests-GDT-documentation.md

 ## Conclusion

-This test suite provides comprehensive coverage for the "adding candidates to database" feature, ensuring:
+This refactored test suite provides comprehensive coverage for the "adding candidates to database" feature with improved organization and maintainability:

-✅ **Data Integrity**: All validation rules are properly enforced ✅ **Error Handling**: All error scenarios are tested and handled ✅ **Test Isolation**: Mocked database prevents data corruption ✅ **Maintainability**: Clear structure and naming conventions ✅ **Reliability**: Edge cases and boundary conditions are covered
+✅ **Data Integrity**: All validation rules are properly enforced ✅ **Error Handling**: All error scenarios are tested and handled ✅ **Test Isolation**: Mocked database prevents data corruption ✅ **Maintainability**: Clear structure with smaller, focused files ✅ **Reliability**: Edge cases and boundary conditions are covered ✅ **Reusability**: Shared fixtures and helpers reduce duplication ✅ **Scalability**: Easy to add new tests or extend functionality

 The suite follows TDD best practices and provides a solid foundation for confident code refactoring and feature additions.
+The modular structure makes it easy to locate, understand, and modify specific tests as the application evolves.